What Is Safety Culture in SMS

 Safety awareness is one of the most crucial aspects of safety culture.
 It involves:

-- Being mindful of relationship between mindset, actions/behaviors, environment, and safety;
+- Being mindful of the relationship between mindset, actions/behaviors, environment, and safety;

 - Understanding historical safety concerns;